BowlBird/sig-appdev-kanban/README.md

 Only use this repo if you are stuck!
 It's best to learn by just trying to get through this.

-I want you to make a tip calculator app that
+I want you to make a kanban app that

 - Supports 3 Categories, TODO, DOING, and DONE
 - You can add to any of the categories, delete any entry, or move entries to different categories